-A car accident can be a very traumatic experience in itself for drivers, and confusion regarding what to do and what not to do can make matters worse.
+A collision can be a traumatic experience for drivers, and confusion regarding what to do next can make matters worse.
 If you find yourself in this unfortunate situation, make sure you don't do any of the things on this list.

 1. Don't admit fault.
-Even if you believe you are responsible for the accident, nothing will be gained by saying so to the other driver or a police officer.
-The fault of the accident will ultimately be determined by the insurance adjuster based on pre-determined guidelines set out in the Insurance Act.
+Even if you believe you are responsible for the collision, nothing will be gained by saying so to the other driver or a police officer.
+The fault of the collision will ultimately be determined by the insurance adjuster based on predetermined guidelines set out in the Insurance Act.
 At the same time, do be sure to give the police officer an honest account of the facts when you are questioned.

 2. Don't argue with the other driver.
 Remain calm and give your account of the incident to the police officer.